10 Facts About Stalking

 Fact number 2

 Stalkers are criminal destructive people, not victims.
-Stalkers deliberately violate another human being’s fundamental human rights.
+Stalkers deliberately violate another human being’s fundamental rights.
 They can do this out of hatred or some other emotion, but it does not change the fact that they are destructive; their actions destroy other people’s lives.

 Fact number 3